Hutterites: Society

 Hutterite agriculture today is specialized and more or less industrialized.
-Hutterite children therefore have no close contact with farm animals any longer and are not protected from asthma through close contact with farm animals, like Amish children are, but are now similar to the general North American population.
+Hutterite children therefore have no close contact with farm animals any longer and are not protected from asthma through close contact with farm animals, as Amish children are, but are now similar to the general North American population.

 Governance and leadership

 Hutterite colonies are mostly patriarchal with women participating in roles such as cooking, medical decisions, and selection and purchase of fabric for clothing.
 Each colony has three high-level leaders.
 The two top-level leaders are the Minister and the Secretary.
 A third leader is the Assistant Minister.
 The Minister also holds the position as president in matters related to the incorporation of the legal business entity associated with each colony.
-The Secretary is widely referred to as the colony "Manager", "Boss" or "Business Boss" and is responsible for the business operations of the colony, such as bookkeeping, check-writing and budget organization.
+The Secretary is widely referred to as the colony "Manager", "Boss" or "Business Boss" and is responsible for the business operations of the colony, such as bookkeeping, cheque-writing and budget organization.
 The Assistant Minister helps with church leadership (preaching) responsibilities, but will often also be the "German Teacher" for the school-aged children.